Jeffery25/ATIAM_webaudio_devoir/README.md

 * frequency difference between the two sound waves
 * panning of the two sine waves, from "both in the middle" to "hard left one, hard right the other"

+With the help of templates and the p5.js library, the page has responsive design and can deal with window size changes with no problem.

 ### Sources that helped me:

 * Waveform Generation + slider template @ https://tonejs.github.io/examples/signal